oleon12/vilma/README.md

 <br>

 This is the most basic analysis.
-Vilma provides seven different indices based on different approaches (e.g., minimum spanning tree, distance-based).
+Vilma provides seven indices based on different approaches (e.g., minimum spanning tree and distance-based).
 The goal is to increase the number of available indices over time.
 Each &alpha;-diversity function requires, at a minimum, a vilma.dist object (created with points_to_raster) and a rooted tree with branch lengths.
 These functions work with both ultrametric and non-ultrametric trees.
 The result of each function is a vilma.pd object containing: a table exhibiting the Species Richness, Abundance, and PD values for each cell; a set of rasters (the number of which may vary between indices); and the original distribution matrix.

 <br>